programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 ## Lesson Setup

-We suggest approaching this lesson in two stages:
+We suggest approaching this two-part lesson in two stages:

 - First, read through the materials on this page, to gain familiarity with the key conceptual issues and the overall workflow for training a computer vision model
-- Second, run the code in the accompanying Jupyter Notebook version of this lesson on Kaggle (see below)
+- Second, run the code in the accompanying Jupyter Notebook version of each lesson on Kaggle (see below)

-In this series of lessons we will be using a deep learning based approach to computer vision.
+In this two-part lesson we will be using a deep learning based approach to computer vision.
 The process of setting up an environment for doing deep learning has become easier but can still be complex.
 We have tried to keep this setup process as simple as possible, and recommend a fairly quick route to start running the lesson's code.

 ### Notebooks

-This series of _Programming Historian_ lessons are available as Jupyter Notebooks.
+This two-part _Programming Historian_ lesson is available as Jupyter Notebooks.
 We recommend that you run the code for this two-part lesson in the accompanying Jupyter Notebooks, which work well for the exploratory nature of the type of coding we will be using.

 ### Running the Notebooks